 View Seeability's easy read first day at your new job guide.

 You didn't get the job

-It doesn't mean that the employer did not like you, it just may mean that someone else is was slightly better for the role.
-If you want to, you can ask the employer why you were not successful, so you can understand where to improve in the future.
+It doesn't mean the employer didn't like you, it just means someone else was slightly better for the job.
+It's okay to ask the employer why you didn't do well so you know where to improve.